 Americans with Disabilities

 It is the policy of the City of Southlake to comply with the Americans with Disabilities Act of 1990 and to ensure that no person is discriminated against based on their disability.
 The City offers equal employment opportunities to qualified individuals and strictly prohibits discrimination against qualified individuals on the basis of disability.
 The City shall provide reasonable accommodations to applicants and employees who are otherwise qualified to perform the essential job duties when doing so does not create an undue hardship for the City.
+If you would like to request accommodations, please complete the ADA Alert Form.

 Transparency in Coverage